-Hospital-acquired pneumonia and ventilated-associated pneumonia: VAP).
-HAP/VAP is the most common cause of death among all hospital‐acquired infections, with mortality rates ranging as high as 35‐50% driving considerable healthcare costs, and accounting for around 50% of all intensive care unit antibiotics.
+Hospital-acquired pneumonia and ventilated-associated pneumonia is one of the most common causes of death among all hospital‐acquired infections, with approximately 300,000 hospitalization each year in the U.S. due to Pseudomonas.
+Infection with Pseudomonas results in mortality rates ranging as high as 35‐50%, drives considerable healthcare costs, and accounts for around 50% of all intensive care unit antibiotics.